§ §CANBERRA

 How fast can a Canberra site be live?

 Typical custom builds ship in 4-8 weeks from signed brief.
 The variance in Canberra projects is almost always content review cycles — particularly for federal contractors who need partner sign-off on capability statements, case studies and any client-naming.
-If you have brand assets and a single decision-maker, we have shipped Canberra sites in three and a half weeks.
+If you have brand assets and a single decision-maker, a tight-scoped Canberra build can ship in three and a half weeks.
 If we are waiting on legal review of case study content, that timeline stretches.
 We will tell you upfront which end of the range your project sits at.

 Will the site rank for 'web design canberra' or my industry-specific queries?